-A supervisor is a professor who is essentially a graduate student's boss.
-All supervisors should offer assistance to their students throughout their studies including,
+All supervisors offer assistance to their students throughout their studies.
+Examples include:

 - guidance regarding program requirements;

 - insight around course selection, research topics and/or project implementation;

 - assistance writing research papers and submitting them for publication;